UPDATED: JULY 05, 2023 | 3 MIN READ

 This can be challenging for business owners because monthly income can vary.
 You can always talk to a tax professional about the best way to estimate your household income.

-If you get a discount on your out-of-pocket expenses and your income changes during the year, you need to update your income in the Marketplace.
+If you get a discount on your out-of-pocket expenses and your income changes during the year, you must update your income in the Marketplace.

 If you make more than you stated at the end of the year, you could have to pay back some or all of the premium credits you received.
 They will likely have you pay it back in advance.